substance/interior/_posts/modules/0100-01-03-chronicle.md

 ## Getting Really Started

 Substance.Chronicle can be considered a low-level API.
 Some integration and glueing is necessary to get things moving.

+Installation is easy.

+	npm install substance-chronicle

+In your Node.js script:

+	var Chronicle = require('substance-chronicle');

 Basically it is necessary to define some kind of `Change` type and an adapter that can deal with that: